Impromptu Speaking Skills

 Benefits and Opportunities

 Many people feel nervous or fearful about public speaking.
-When you need to talk in front of people with little or no time to prepare, it's easy to feel overwhelmed.
+When you need to talk in front of people, and you've had little or no time to prepare, it's easy to feel overwhelmed.

-Impromptu speaking might sound like something to avoid whenever possible, but it can open doors and lead to opportunities in your career.
+Impromptu speaking might sound like something to avoid whenever possible, but it can open doors and lead to new, unexpected career opportunities.
 For example, impromptu speaking skills can give you the self-confidence you need to give a last-minute presentation, sail through a challenging job interview, or win over a difficult client.